TextureGroup/Texture/docs/_docs/development/how-to-debug.md

 Using `if (ASActivateExperimentalFeature(ASExperimentalSkipClearData)) {` you can safely gate your new logic to a universal experiment that consumers of Texture can opt into.

-@maicki and @hnugyen were then able to confirm that preventing the clearData in the data source change prevented this crash from occurring in the wild.
+@maicki and @nguyenhuy were then able to confirm that preventing the clearData in the data source change prevented this crash from occurring in the wild.

 ## UIKit Debugging